VRLabs/World-Physics/README.md

 ## How it works

 This package fixes two problems that break avatar physics in VRChat.
 First, it fixes a collision bug by keeping mirror-copies of collider components disabled.
-Second, it uses an animated world constraint to prevent incorrect movement over the network with rigidbodies in world space.
+Second, it uses an animated world fixed joint to prevent incorrect movement over the network with rigidbodies under world constraints.
 Unity physics is complex and making things work as you intend beyond these fixes is your responsibility.

 ## Install guide

+You must be using the latest [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) version, as it adds "IsMirror" as a default parameter.

+[Local Mirror Detection](https://github.com/VRLabs/Local-Mirror-Detection) is required for this package to work.
+Import the package and merge the FX controller.

-Merge the FX and Gesture controllers to your own FX and Gesture controllers, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.
+Merge the FX controllers to your own FX controller, using the [Avatars 3.0 Manager](https://github.com/VRLabs/Avatars-3.0-Manager) tool.

 "World Physics.prefab" should go to the base of your Unity scene, which will give it base Unity scaling.